 A fish disease known as Viral Hemorrhagic Septicemia (VHS) was discovered in Michigan waters.
 In an attempt to slow the spread of fish diseases like VHS, the following regulations have been put into place.
-NOTE: the regulations in effect concern only those species listed as VHS Susceptible Fish Species.
+NOTE: the regulations in effect concern only those species listed on the right.
 Be sure to check michigan.gov/vhs for the most up-to-date regulations and information.

 The following locations are vital to hatchery operations and require greater protection.
-Therefore, baitfish and roe shall not be used or possessed on the following waters:
+Therefore, baitfish shall not be used or possessed on the following waters:

 Benzie County: Brundage Cr. and tribs., Kinney Cr. and Stanley Cr., from its confluence with the Platte R. (T26N, R13W, S7), to their headwaters, including Brundage Spring Pond.